aradi/fypp/docs/fypp.rst

   #!
 GLOBAL SCOPE

-After preprocessing the code above one obtains ``VALUE OF X: 1``.
+After processing the code above one obtains ``VALUE OF X: 1``.
 Although in the local scope 2B, from where the macro ``macro1()`` is called, the value of X is defined to be ``2``, the relevant scopes for the lookup of X during the macro evaluation are the local scope 2A of ``macro1()`` (where the eval-directive for X is located), the local scope 1 (where the `def` directive for ``macro1()`` occurs) and the global scope (which embeds local scope 1).
-Therefore, during the macro evaluation, the value ``1`` will be substituted, as this is the value of X in scope 1, and scope 1 is the first scope in the lookup order, which provides a value for X.
+Therefore, at the macro evaluation the value ``1`` will be substituted as this is the value of X in scope 1, and scope 1 is the first scope in the lookup order, which provides a value for X.

 Exit codes